Cornwall restaurant given new food hygiene rating | cornish-times.co.uk

 Subscribe to our email and get updates right in your inbox.

-A Cornwall restaurant has been handed a new three-out-of-five food hygiene rating.

-Perran Dairy Limited, a restaurant, cafe or canteen at Perran Dairy Ice Cream, 33 St Pirans Road, Perranporth, Cornwall was given the score after assessment on September 7, the Food Standards Agency's website shows.
+The Old Watch House, a restaurant, cafe or canteen at 1 The Square, St Mawes, Truro, Cornwall was given the score after assessment on September 13, the Food Standards Agency's website shows.

-It means that of Cornwall's 1,568 restaurants, cafes and canteens with ratings, 1,284 (82%) have ratings of five and just two have zero ratings.
+It means that of Cornwall's 1,567 restaurants, cafes and canteens with ratings, 1,284 (82%) have ratings of five and just one has a zero rating.